Simone Boye

-Simone Boye Sørensen (born 3 March 1992) is a Danish professional footballer who plays as a defender for Hammarby IF and the Denmark national team.
+Simone Boye Sørensen (born 3 March 1992) is a Danish professional footballer who plays as a defender for HB Køge and the Denmark national team.

 Club career

 Denmark and USA

 Raised in Regstrup, near Holbæk, Boye began playing football with Jernløse IF at age six.
 In 2007, she decided to move to M/V- 05 by Holbæk.
 Noted for her performance, Boye was called by the Ballerup-Skovlunde, BSF, sports club where she had the opportunity to play in the Elitedivisionen, the top level of the national championship.

 In 2012, Boye attended the University of Texas at San Antonio, where she played college soccer for the UTSA Roadrunners.
 Boye later returned to her Danish club BSF after the American season.

 Boye signed for Brøndby IF in the Danish Elitedivisionen in 2013 and was deployed as a central midfielder at club level.
 Equally comfortable defending or attacking, she represented Brøndby in the UEFA Women's Champions League.
 She was voted 2014 Danish Football Player of the Year.
 She was later appointed captain of Brøndby.